 - A picture ID to get in during late evening hours

 You can only use technology that has been released.
 As a developer who has walked himself info many a corner before, it is highly recommended someone on your team is experienced with the technology you are working with.
 While this is a great learning opportunity for developers, please remember this event is for the charities and you do have to deliver a working application at the end of the event.

 There will be a limited number of licenses available for third-party components.
 We will be providing each charity with all of the software they need to maintain, update and extend their applications.

 If you would like to use a Content Management System, we have partnered with the following companies to provide CMS solutions:

 - Telerik - SiteFinity CMS

 How much time do we have to code?

 The whole day!
-The main event starts Saturday morning and we (Give Camp Organizers) will be there 24/7 to help support you.
-Please have your application ready for the demo by Saturday afternoon.
+The main event starts Friday afternoon and we (Give Camp Organizers) will be there 24/7 to help support you.
 We'd like to use the last hours to get together and show everybody the apps created over the weekend.